If you discover a pool of water in the bottom of your dishwasher after a cycle, don’t panic.

 Water in the bottom of the dishwasher results from clogs in the filter, garbage disposal, drain hose, drain pump, or air gap.
 When food or sediment build up within these systems, the dishwasher won’t drain properly.
 Locating the blockage and clearing the debris will solve the problem.

-In this guide, I dive deeper into what’s causing water to pool in the bottom of your dishwasher and explain, in plain English, the steps you need to take to troubleshoot.
+In this guide, I dive deeper into what’s causing water to pool in the bottom of your dishwasher and explain, in simple terms, the steps you need to take to troubleshoot.